Promotion Extended: Boost ROI and save 30% on subscription plans for 3 months and 20% on SMS*!

 Transactional emails.
 We’ve probably all received at least one, but I bet heaps more, after all they’re a staple for business.

 Like so many staples it’s not always easy to get them right, so we’ve asked our friends at Cumulo9 to help us out with some transactional email tips.
 But a quick refresher before we get to that.

-Transactional email is a personalised one-on-one email with your customers about a specific transaction.
+A transactional email is a personalised, system-triggered one-on-one email with your customers about a specific transaction.
 It is not a mass marketing email with personalised content but a message sent off by a trigger event.

 As Cumulo9 points out, they can make business a whole lot easier.
 Having your invoices automatically generate and send to your customers using a pre-designed template can save you a heap of time.
 This is the same for purchase confirmations, welcome emails and shipping notifications.

 Sending a timely confirmation or acknowledgement of the transactions made by your customers can help build trust and credibility.
 For example, transactional emails can not only help customers feel valued after purchase but can also provide them with regular updates and necessary information.
 Therefore, transactional emails are a crucial aspect of building positive customer experiences and consequently improving customer retention over time.

 Transactional emails usually include your business’s logo, typography, branding and contact information.
 This can help build brand recognition by consistently reinforcing your business’s identity in the customer’s mind.
 Furthermore, since customers typically already expect to receive a transactional email immediately after purchase, they have higher engagement levels and click-through rates than promotional emails.
 Therefore, this can enable your business to build brand visibility at crucial stages of the customer lifecycle.

 Transactional emails can be an extremely effective method of boosting and recapturing lost revenue.
 If you run an online shop, you may be able to generate insights regarding the number of potential customers that add products to their shopping cart but don’t actually complete purchases.